hands-on-cloud/hands-on.cloud/src/pages/How to integrate Zendesk Mobile SDK with Firebase using AWS Lambda or Google Cloud Functions/index.md

 Now, you’re able to use Zendesk Mobile SDK in your iOS application.

-## USING ZENDESK MOBILE SDK WITH JWT AUTHENTICATION
+## Using Zendesk mobile SDK with JWT authentication

 I’ll not duplicate this great Zendesk tutorial, just watch the video and follow the next steps to embed Zendesk Support in your mobile app.